digitnxt/DIGIT30/README.md

 ## Deployment

-DIGIT30 is deployed using Docker Compose, which defines the services, networks, and volumes in a single YAML file.
+DIGIT 3.0 is deployed using Docker Compose, which defines the services, networks, and volumes in a single YAML file.

 ### Key Aspects
 - **Containerization**: Each service runs in its own container